hey129/FE_Restaurant/README.md

 ## Overview

 FE_Restaurant is a full-stack restaurant application that allows customers to browse menus, place orders, and make payments online.
-The system uses Supabase for backend services (authentication, database, real-time updates) and a dedicated Node.js server for secure MoMo payment processing.
+The system uses Supabase for backend services (authentication, database, real-time updates) and a dedicated Node.js server for secure MoMo payment Processing.

 ## Features